 - Includes present and future bills or fees and costs of therapy, rehab, surgery, prescriptions, etc.

 - Current and future lost wages

 - Mental anguish

 - Funeral expenses, if applicable

 Our pedestrian accident lawyers at Ybarra Maldonado Law Group offer aggressive, unmatched representation.
-We are dedicated to fighting on our clients’ behalf to ensure they receive the best possible outcome for their case.
-If you or a loved one received injuries in a pedestrian accident, call our renowned Phoenix attorneys at 602-910-4040 to schedule your free consultation.
+We are dedicated to fighting on our client’s behalf to ensure they receive the best possible outcome for their case.
+If you or a loved one received injuries in a pedestrian accident, call the best pedestrian accident lawyer in Phoenix at 602-910-4040 to schedule your free consultation.